Sebbyastian/1-23/README.md

 "String literals have a similar pattern of escape sequences:        \
 You can escape \"these quotes\" like \"this\" and ??/"this??/"..."
+Additionally, there are also no comments in string literals.

 "So neither \"/*this*/\" nor ??/"/*this*/??/" constitutes a comment" /* ... but this is a comment. */